AP Interview: Beijing says US 'too negative' toward China - WTMJ

 Chinese President Xi Jinping announced last year that China would be carbon-neutral by 2060 and aim to reach a peak in its emissions by 2030.

 “For a big country with 1.4 billion people, these goals are not easily delivered,” Le said.
-“Some countries are asking China to do more on climate change.
+“Some countries are asking China to achieve the goals earlier.
 I am afraid this is not very realistic.”

 Le said he had no details on the Kerry meetings in Shanghai.